abdelhadia72/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# c is a good thing wow
+# c is a good thing nice